 Please note: Duke Health researchers must renew their CITI modules every 3 years in order to be certified in Human Subjects Protection (HSP) training.

 Before your current CITI modules expire, you will receive an e-mail reminder from the CITI system at 60 days, 30 days, and 7 days before your certification expires, and 1 day after your certification has expired.

 This online module offers an overview of the DUHS IRB review process and requirements, federal regulations, and Duke policies pertaining to research involving human subjects.
-The class highlights tools and resources for researchers on the IRB website and provides strategies for working efficiently with the IRB.
+The class highlights tools and resources for researchers and study teams on the IRB website and provides strategies for working efficiently with the IRB.